Using the VisioForge MCP Server for AI-Assisted Development¶

 "What parameters does UniversalSourceBlock accept?"

 Your AI assistant uses the MCP server to: 1.
 Call search_api with query "UniversalSourceBlock" 2.
 Find the class in the results 3.
-Call get_api_item with the class ID 4.
+Call get_class_info with the class name 4.
 Parse the documentation and explain: - Constructor parameters - Supported file formats - Configuration options - Usage examples

 Best Practices¶